Carers

 • Be actively involved in the meetings about the person.

-• Be involved in discussion and planning for the discharge of the person they are caring for.
+• Be involved in discussion and planning for the discharge of the person you are caring for.

-• Provide support to the person they care for when they are having tests in the hospital.
+• Provide support to the person you care for when they are having tests in the hospital.

 • Occasionally being able to stay overnight.